Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Preliminaries and Related Works

-According to Def.~\ref{def:SGRL}, canonical GNNs seem also able to perform SGRL by encoding the local subtree rooted at each node into the node representation (Fig.~\ref{fig:example}a).
-However, in this way, each node representation actually reflects the subgraph around the node \textbf{separately} and cannot \textbf{jointly} represent the subgraph around multiple nodes, which yields the problem in Fig.~\ref{fig:example}.
-However, the SGRL framework considered in this work is able to learn the joint subgraph around a queried node set.
+\textbf{Graph neural networks (\textbf{GNNs}).} Canonical GNNs associate each node $v$ with a vector representation $\vh$, which is learned and updated by aggregating messages from $v$'s neighbors, as Here, UPDATE is implemented by neural networks while AGGREGATE is a pooling operation invariant to the order of the neighbors.
+By unfolding the neighborhood around each node, the computation graph to get each node representation forms a tree structure.
+According to Def.~\ref{def:SGRL}, canonical GNNs seem also able to perform SGRL by encoding the local subtree rooted at each node into a node representation (See Fig.~\ref{fig:example}a).
+Nevertheless, by this way, each node representation only \textbf{separately} reflects the subgraph around each node but cannot \textbf{jointly} represent the subgraph around multiple nodes, which yields the problem in Fig.~\ref{fig:example}.
+However, the SGRL framework considered in this work is able to learn the representation of the joint subgraph around a queried node set.